1. How to become a volunteer?

 5. Can a friend, family member or colleague volunteer at the same place as me?

-In the registration form, there is a “Comments” section just below the activity selection window.
+In the official registration form, available in february, there is a “Comments” section just below the activity selection window.
 Just write: “I would like to be in the same team as (full name of the person)” and we will do our best to make it happen.

 6. Can I volunteer with a group?